 Step-by-step instructions

-- Let the dough rise until doubled in volume, about 6 to 8 hours
+- Let the dough rise until doubled in volume (about 6 to 8 hours)

-- Make the chocolate filling, let it cool before proceeding
+- Make the chocolate filling

 - Let the dough rise until puffy and doubled in volume

-- Bake the loaf at 350 F for 35 to 40 minutes
+- Egg wash and bake at 350 F for 35 to 40 minutes

 How to shape a babka